A Step-by-Step Guide to How To Become a CFO

 Get a Bachelor’s Degree in a Relevant Field

 A finance-related degree or business administration degree is always beneficial; however, as mentioned earlier, it’s no pre-requisite or mandatory; some CFOs have studied engineering, chemistry, or even history and literature studies.
-Young Accountants should, therefore, not perceive their chances of becoming a CFO as lower because of their graduate studies.
+Young accountants should, therefore, not perceive their chances of becoming CFOs as lower because of their graduate studies.

 Get a Professional Certification, Such as a CPA or CMA

-Compared to an undergraduate degree, professional certification is mandatory, although there is flexibility on the type of qualification itself.
-Whether it’s a Certified Public Accountant; Chartered Financial Analyst; Certified Auditor, or Certified Management Accountant, young professionals should choose the capability that most matches their career, experience and speciality aspirations.
-Professional experience will provide Accountants with all the necessary skills and exposure to become a CFO.
+Compared to an undergraduate degree, professional certification is mandatory, although there is flexibility in the type of qualification itself.
+Whether it’s a Certified Public Accountant, Chartered Financial Analyst, Certified Auditor, or Certified Management Accountant, young professionals should choose the capability that most matches their career, experience and speciality aspirations.
+Professional experience will provide accountants with all the necessary skills and exposure to become CFOs.

 Acquire Industry Experience

-Industry experience tends to channel one’s career towards a particular sector; for example, a Certified Financial Analyst who has developed their career in the financial services sector is more likely to succeed as a CFO in a Bank or financial institution than in a manufacturing organisation.
+Industry experience tends to channel one’s career towards a particular sector; for example, a Certified Financial Analyst who has developed a career in the financial services sector is more likely to succeed as a CFO in a bank or financial institution than in a manufacturing organisation.

-Therefore, the industry that one chooses bearing in mind that it’s beneficial to switch different industries across one’s career within reason, will increase their chances to hold a Chief Financial Officer position in this industry.
-Various industries appeal to people, so whilst it’s essential to have exposure to a few earlier in one’s career, there will be a point when it becomes necessary to specialise in one primarily.
+Therefore, the industry that one chooses, bearing in mind that it’s beneficial to switch different industries across one’s career within reason, will increase their chances of holding a Chief Financial Officer position in this industry.
+Various industries appeal to people, so while it’s essential to have exposure to a few earlier in one’s career, there will be a point when it becomes necessary to specialise in one primarily.

 Get an MBA or MSF Degree (Optional)